maleterian/py_spark_test_tasks/README.md

 3. Test created all transformations for SQL and Dataframe api using pytest-spark (write your own test_app.py)
 4. Add logging to all your functions using decorators(write your own project_logs.py)
 5. Create docker image and run spark cluster (1 master 2 workers) on it (Add your own docker compose and Docker file)
+6. Run all tasks using airflow Group DAG
+   1. Start spark cluster and airflow
+   > ./docker/start-docker.sh all y y
+   2. Install and configure SSH and Spark submit providers
+   3. Create simple DAG by connecting to the spark master host and running task 1.1
+   4. Create 4 group dags (one per each task)
+      1. Group Dags need to be executed one by
+      2. Tasks inside group need to be executed in parallel

 ###  Extra Hard Mode
 1. Implement hard mode